-A continuation of the OMT 206 PowerPoint I course for participants who wish to learn advanced capabilities of Microsoft PowerPoint software.
+A continuation of the OMT 206 for participants who wish to learn advanced capabilities of Microsoft PowerPoint software.
 Topics covered include customizing templates and masters; linking to files; manipulating graphics and animations; narrating presentations; creating photo albums, and publishing to the web.
-Lecture one hour per week.
-Prerequisite: OMT 102, 206 or CPS 111
+Lecture two hours per week.
+Prerequisite: OMT 206

-OMT 210 WORD I
+OMT 210 WORD PROCESSING FUNDAMENTALS